-4. Plutarch.
+6. Plutarch.
 The Rise and Fall of Athens: Nine Greek Lives.
 Translated by Ian Scott-Kilvert.
 New York and London: Penguin, 1960.
 Pages 252-318.

-[Plutarch's biographies of Alcibiades and Lysander highlight the nature of strategic leadership; the impact of democratic politics on strategy, policy, and civil-military relations; and, debates within Sparta over how to terminate the war with Athens effectively.]
+[Plutarch's biographies of Alcibiades and Lysander highlight the nature of strategic leadership; the impact of democratic politics on strategy, policy, and civil-military relations; and debates within Sparta over how to terminate the war with Athens effectively.
+(Note, some students may be issued a different edition than indicated above and the pages for the chapters will not necessarily match.
+The entire chapters on Alcibiades and Lysander are assigned.)]

-5. Mahan, Alfred Thayer.
+7. Mahan, Alfred Thayer.
 Naval Strategy Compared and Contrasted with the Principles and Practice of Military Operations on Land.
 Boston: Little, Brown, and Company, 1915.
 Pages 222-230.
 (Selected Readings)